gsolaril/topCMC/README.md

-Just jump directly to <a href="https://github.com/gsolaril/Templates4Coding/blob/master/Python/custom.css">the Jupyter Notebook file.</a>
+Just jump directly to <a href="https://github.com/gsolaril/topCMC/blob/main/Main%20report.ipynb">the Jupyter Notebook report</a>.
-<br>Feel free to revise the rest of the code files.
+<br>Feel free to revise the rest of the code files, though.